juarezjaramillo/frontend-test-app/README.md

 Run `npm install`

+The installation process may prompt you to share anonymous usage data with the Angular Team.

 # Run locally
 Run `npm run start` for a local dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.